Please ensure Javascript is enabled for purposes of website accessibility

 But small-cap investors need to diversify, because any big bump in the road, particularly competition from a bigger player in the industry, can deep-six one of these stocks quickly.

-In choosing good emerging markets stocks, the same factors apply as with growth stocks—the story, numbers and chart are all important.
+In choosing good global stocks, the same factors apply as with growth stocks—the story, numbers and chart are all important.

-Of course, international investing brings its own risks, from changes in currency exchange rates to political changes that can affect entire industries, but if you truly want to diversify globally, good emerging markets stocks can add some spice to your portfolio.
+Of course, international investing brings its own risks, from changes in currency exchange rates to political changes that can affect entire industries, but if you truly want to diversify globally, good international stocks can add some spice to your portfolio.

-Moving down the risk scale substantially, we come to undervalued stocks.
-Good undervalued stocks have low risk because ideally, they are so cheap that they can’t fall any lower!
+Moving down the risk scale substantially, we come to turnaround stocks.
+Good turnaround stocks have lower risk because ideally, they’ve reached the nadir of negative perception.

 How to Find Good Undervalued Stocks with Good Charts

-Putting a twist on the undervalued stock investing system, Cabot Undervalued Stocks Advisor uses value as a starting point but then also considers fundamental stories and charts.
+Putting a twist on the undervalued stock investing system, Cabot Value Investor uses value as a starting point but then also considers stories and charts.
+As Chief Analyst Chris Preston puts it, growth at value prices.

 How to Find Good Dividend-Paying Stocks